 Adult mormyrids range from about 4 centimeters to 1.5 meters in length and vary considerably in morphology.
 Most species of genera Petrocephalus, Pollimyrus and Stomatorhinus are short, laterally compressed, deep-bodied fishes with blunt, rounded snouts and small, often inferior to subinferior mouths.
 Others, such as species of Mormyrops and Isichthys, are elongate with more cylindrical bodies, with terminal mouths.
 Species of Campylomormyrus and some Mormyrops and Mormyrus have long tubular snouts used for extracting invertebrates from sediment and root masses (Marrero & Winemiller, 1993).
 Others in genera Marcusenius, Gnathonemus, and Genyomyrus possess a variously developed fleshy protuberance on the chin that functions in electrolocation of prey organisms.
 In all mormyrids, the mouths are non-protrusible and small cycloid scales cover all but the head.
 The head (including the eyes), dorsum and belly are covered by a thin layer of skin beneath which lie electroreceptors of different varieties (see below).
 All mormyrids retain a full complement of paired and unpaired fins.
 The dorsal and anal fins lack spiny rays and are variable in length among the different genera.
 In many genera these fins are positioned far back on the body and are more or less symmetrically opposed about the midline.
 The caudal fin in mormyrids is deeply forked and has a distinctive rounded V-shape with symmetrical, scaled and fleshy dorsal and ventral lobes; it emerges from a narrow, cylindrical peduncle within which lies the electric organ.

-In addition to specializations for electroreception which include an enlarged cerebellum, electroreceptors on the body surface, and an electric organ in the caudal peduncle, mormyrids have other specializations for acute audition: a gas-filled tympanic bladder coupled to the sacculus in each ear (Fletcher & Crawford, 2001).
+In addition to specializations for electroreception which include an enlarged cerebellum, electroreceptors on the body surface, an electric organ in the caudal peduncle and an ortholog of the potassium channel gene expressed only in electric organ tissue, mormyrids have other specializations for acute audition: a gas-filled tympanic bladder coupled to the sacculus in each ear (Fletcher & Crawford, 2001).
 Males of the genus Pollimyrus communicate not only electrically, but also acoustically, with elaborate courtship songs generated by muscles that vibrate the swim bladder (Crawford, 1997).
 Little is known about the role of acoustic communication in other genera.

 Most mormyrids are nocturnal invertebrate-feeders.
 However, some species of the genus Mormyrops are piscivores.
 At night, Mormyrops anguilloides from Lake Malawi engage in a form of semi-cooperative "pack hunting" of sleeping cichlids (Arnegard & Carlson, 2005).